Becheler/Becheler.github.io/pages/blog/_posts/2021-08-07-hire-substitutes-with-Liskov.md

 class Kiwi extends Bird{}
 ```

-And tada !
+And tadaaaa !
 You end up with few more classes, but a much more consistent logic.
 More
 importantly, your code is:
-* more **robust**: *it will not break when you will need to study a penguin*
+* more **robust**: *it will not break when you will need a penguin*
-* more **maintainable**: *you will not have to modify existing code every time you add a bird*
+* more **maintainable**: *you will not have to modify existing code every time you study a new bird*
 * more **reusable**: *an external user will be able to reuse your algorithms with their own birds without having to modify the code you wrote*

 Thank you Liskov!